Click the links below for detailed camping information in the following areas:

 Undeveloped, or dispersed, sites are found in a variety of locations around Alpine County.
 Popular spots include Centerville Flats, Wolf Creek Meadows, Pacific Valley, and a variety of locations in Hope, Faith & Charity Valleys.

-Campfire permits available at the Visitors Center in Markleeville and on line at www.preventwildfireca.org/campfire-Permit.
+Campfire permits are available at the Visitors Center in Markleeville and online at www.preventwildfireca.org/campfire-Permit.
 Seasonal hours.
 Call for hours.